 Marshall was confirmed in a 69-11 floor vote to join the Court.
-He had won approval in two past Senate votes when Marshall was confirmed as a federal judge in the Kennedy administration and then as Solicitor General for President Lyndon Johnson.
+He had previously been confirmed by the Senate twice for two other government positions, first when Marshall was confirmed as a federal judge in the Kennedy administration and then as Solicitor General for President Lyndon Johnson.

 President Johnson nominated Marshall in June 1967 to replace the retiring Justice Tom Clark, who left the Court after his son, Ramsey Clark, became Attorney General.
 Johnson said Marshall was “best qualified by training and by very valuable service to the country. … I believe it is the right thing to do, the right time to do it, the right man and the right place.”

-As a long-time civil rights litigator for the NAACP, Marshall had won most of the cases he had argued in front of the Supreme Court in that capacity.
+As a long-time civil rights litigator for the NAACP, Marshall had won most of the cases he argued in front of the Supreme Court in that capacity.
 Arguably his biggest win was the case of Brown v.
-Board of Education (1954), one of the truly landmark decisions in the Court’s history that invalidated the concept of segregation at public schools.
+Board of Education (1954), one of the true landmark decisions in the Court’s history, which invalidated the concept of segregation at public schools under the Fourteenth Amendment.
 “This Court should make it clear that that is not what our Constitution stands for,” Marshall argued successfully.

-Five Senators, including Sam Ervin, didn’t recommend Marshall’s nomination.
+Five Senators, including Sam Ervin, a Democrat from North Carolina, didn’t recommend Marshall’s nomination.
 “It is clearly a disservice to the Constitution and the country to appoint a judicial activist to the Supreme Court at any time,” wrote Ervin in the committee’s report.

 The actual debate and full floor vote on August 30, 1967, took about six hours, with the discussion focused on Marshall’s character and the conservative Senators’ concerns over Marshall as a liberal jurist and attorney.
-Marshall then took two oaths, one in September 1967 and another in early October 1967 when he physically joined the bench.
+After he was finally approved by the Senate, Marshall then took two oaths, one in September 1967 and another in early October 1967 when he first joined the bench.

 On the Court, Marshall was a member of the bench’s liberal wing.
-He argued against the death penalty in two significant decisions, Furman v.
-Georgia and Gregg v.
-Georgia.
-Marshall served 24 years on the Court before retiring in 1991.
+He served 24 years on the Court before retiring in 1991.